-- 127. If providers want to promote the NSS themselves, the role of the Students' Union, Association or Guild (SU) can be important.
+- 88. If providers want to promote the NSS themselves, the role of the Students' Union, Association or Guild (SU) can be important.
 SU support can run alongside the provider's main campaign, giving a student-led and student-focused approach.
-Furthermore, early engagement of the SU, such as involving them in planning, can prove beneficial.
-It is important to abide by the provider's Covid-19 safety measures, if applicable. - 128.
+Furthermore, early engagement of the SU, such as involving them in planning, can prove beneficial. - 89.
 Examples of SU support include: - Creating a buzz.
 The SU has an understanding of what appeals to potential respondents and can spread the word. - Targeting promotion.
 Some providers consult their SU on the best places to display promotional materials - Communicating with students.
 Use weekly SU newsletters to promote the NSS. - NSS ambassadors.
 Dedicated student/course reps can help to spread the word about the NSS.
 Some providers have NSS champions/ambassadors to help formulate campaigns and promote the survey to final year students. - Student events.
-Include NSS promotions in any online SU events, e.g. reps can ask students to complete the survey there or send out NSS-branded giveaways.
+Include NSS promotions in any online SU events, e.g., reps can ask students to complete the survey there or send out NSS-branded giveaways.
 Some providers find that it is easier to approach students at these types of events, where they are in an audience together. - Social media.
 Encourage SU reps to promote the NSS on their social media profiles; it is an effective way to encourage participation.